drhsqlite/fossil-mirror/www/javascript.md

 the type of artifact the hash refers to and allows you to click to copy the hash to the clipboard.

 _Graceful Fallback:_ When JavaScript is disabled, these tooltips simply don’t appear.
 You can then select and copy the hash using your browser, make “`fossil info`” queries on those hashes, etc.

 ### <a id="bots"></a>Anti-Bot Defenses

-Fossil has [anit-bot defenses][abd], and it has some JavaScript code that, if run, can drop some of these defenses if it decides a given page was loaded on behalf of a human, rather than a bot.
+Fossil has [anti-bot defenses][abd], and it has some JavaScript code that, if run, can drop some of these defenses if it decides a given page was loaded on behalf of a human, rather than a bot.